handmadecode/quill/README.md

 others provide new functionality.
 All of the plugins can be used individually; they do not depend on each other.

-The Quill plugins are designed for use with Gradle 2.0 or later, except for the Checkstyle Additions plugin, which requires Gradle 2.7 or later, and the Module Info plugin, which requires Gradle 4.2.1 or later.
-Any success in using the plugins with earlier versions of Gradle than 2.0 is purely coincidental.
+The Quill plugins are designed for use with Gradle 4.0 or later, except for the Module Info plugin, which requires Gradle 4.2.1 or later, and the SpotBugs Additions plugin, which requires Gradle 5.1 or later.
+Any success in using the plugins with earlier versions of Gradle than 4.0 is purely coincidental.

 The Quill plugins were developed to support the author's way of working with Gradle.
 They may not